gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 # Developing Interface Channels in OOP Style

 We have strived to make developing interface channels as easy as possible.
-The goals is to make it so that you can create a channel in a few minutes and have it running immediately in test environment and then deploy it to a production environment with minimal effort.
+The goal is to make it so that you can create a channel in a few minutes and have it running immediately in a test environment and then deploy it to a production environment with minimal effort.

-> Create Interface Channels in Minutes not Hours nor Weeks!

-The gofer Engine class has methods to quicly and easily create and run channel configuration scripts.
+The Gofer Engine class has methods to quickly and easily create and run channel configuration scripts.
 The default export is already an instance of the class, so you can just start using it immediately.

 - [listen](#listen)
 - [IngestionClass](#ingestionclass)